Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+###Version 1.9.6

+* Added `acceptValid` option
+  * When true, all input is continually checked using the `validate` callback function, if valid, then the accept button is enabled; otherwise it is disabled.
+  * When false, the input is not checked after each input; but the `validate` callback is still called when the input is accepted.
+  * Added a "disabled" class to the css which is applied to the accept button when disabled.
+* Changed the `validate` callback function
+  * It no longer automatically triggers the "canceled" event, you can do that within the callback.
+  * If the input is invalid and the keyboard is closed/canceled, the `validate` callback will no longer abort the close.
+  * Added an `isClosing` variable which is only `true` when the content was accepted.
+The `isClosing` variable is `false` when the validate callback is called during input.

 ###Version 1.9.5

 * Added a `validate` callback function